gblokker/multiarg-dispatch/README.md

 - Type checking enforced at registration: all parameters must have type hints.
 - Fully compatible with Python 3.13+.
 - **Note** that the registry uses strong references, so for garbage collection do not forget to delete the function that uses multidispatch.
-- **Note** that local classes cannot be used as type hints, since the it is not accessible globally to retrieve as type hint.
+- **Note** that local classes cannot be used as type hints, since these are accessible globally to retrieve as type hint.

 ## Installation